 The Corporation owns a national license for the French-language specialty channel, Prise 2.
 From timeless classics to blockbusters, this channel's popular series are aired on Québec stations and international stations.
 It was launched on February 9, 2006.
-Its website is accessible at www.qub.ca/tvaplus.
+The website for this channel is www.gub.ca/tvaplus.